 Sharon is active in local and state bar organizations, having served on numerous bar committees.
+Sharon is an active member of the International Association of Defense Counsel, is chair of the Amicus Curiae committee of the Alabama Defense Lawyers Association, and serves on the board of directors of Attorneys Insurance Mutual of the South, an attorney malpractice insurance company.
 She previously chaired the Civil Courts Procedures and Ethics committees of the Birmingham Bar Association, and currently serves on the Long Range Planning Committee.
-Sharon is chair of the Amicus Curiae committee of the Alabama Defense Lawyers Association, and serves on the board of directors of Attorneys Insurance Mutual of the South, an attorney malpractice insurance company.
 Sharon is also an active member of the community, serving on the board of directors of the Literacy Council of Central Alabama and is vice-chair of the WBHM Public Radio Community Advisory Board.
 She teaches an adult Sunday school class at Dawson Memorial Baptist Church.

 - Obtained summary judgment on behalf of a defendant hospital in a hard-fought discrimination case filed by a surgeon who claimed his privileges were revoked based on race, national origin and religion.
 The court’s 108 page opinion was filed under seal.

 - Defended a major international pharmaceutical company in the first of numerous “Average Wholesale Pricing” cases filed by Alabama’s Attorney General.
 The Alabama Supreme Court reversed a jury verdict for the State, resulting in a total victory for the defendant.
 AstraZeneca LP v.
 State, 41 So.
 3d 15 (Ala.
 2009).
 The national press reported the Supreme Court’s decision, and it became the year’s most significant decision according to the Drug and Device Law blog.

 - Served as national coordinating counsel, with specific responsibility for Alabama state court litigation, in multi-jurisdictional products liability actions arising from the sale of a dietary supplement.